MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-client-menu.md

 ## Test Device

-The **TEST DEVICE** component provides a way for administrators to test firmware updates before those updates are distributed to all the devices in an organization.
+The **TEST DEVICE** sub-menu item provides a way for administrators to test firmware updates before those updates are distributed to all the devices in an organization.

 Let us consider the various tasks a user can do on **TEST DEVICE**, and the Skype for Business cmdlets those tasks map to.

 ---
-> **Scenario 1**: Lists all the test devices
+> **Scenario 1**: List all the test devices

    ![Test Device](./media/TestDevice-1.png)